Sanofi and GSK’s next-generation COVID-19 booster vaccine VidPrevtyn® Beta approved by the European Commission

 - Ready to supply for fall-winter COVID-19 vaccination campaigns in Europe

 Paris, November 10, 2022.
 After the European Medicines Agency’s Committee for Medicinal Products for Human Use (CHMP) adopted a positive opinion for VidPrevtyn® Beta, the vaccine was approved by the European Commission, as a booster for the prevention of COVID-19 in adults 18 years of age and older.
 Designed to provide broad protection against multiple variants, the protein-based COVID-19 booster vaccine is based on the Beta variant antigen and includes GSK’s pandemic adjuvant.
 VidPrevtyn Beta is indicated as a booster for active immunization against SARS_CoV_2 in adults who have previously received an mRNA or adenoviral COVID vaccine.
-Shipments of VidPrevtyn Beta are ready to be distributed to European countries as per Advance Purchase Agreements.
+Shipments of VidPrevtyn Beta are ready to be distributed to European countries as per Advance Purchase Agreement and country orders.

 Executive Vice President, Vaccines, Sanofi